 “The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who most need it.”
 DfE website

-- We aim to work effectively with every child; we support them where necessary to overcome academic or emotional barriers that could prevent optimum progress.
+We aim to work effectively with every child; we support them where necessary to overcome academic or emotional barriers that could prevent optimum learning.
 We want to enable all children to participate in the full range of activities offered within and beyond the school to ensure they have the very best learning experience and make outstanding progress.
 We believe that the first step in achieving this is through the provision of high quality first teaching and then if appropriate the provision of proven interventions which are planned, measured and monitored by the SENDco.

 71% of our Pupil Premium children are considered as having 'Multiple Needs'.
 This means that along with being Pupil Premium they may also have attendance concerns, SEND or safeguarding concerns.
 We believe it is important to develop the whole child and dedicate a portion of our funding to supporting the social and emotional needs of our pupils along with their academic progress.
 We provide '1:1 Mentoring' (for academic progress), nurture groups, individualised learning plans (Assess, Plan, Do, Reviews), Boxall Profiling, behaviour monitoring and a Family Support Worker as part of our Pupil Premium Package.
 If you would like to learn more about this, please contact the office and we will be able to make case studies available for you.

 Please find below a link to the free school meal online application form: